mitranim/papyre/readme.md

       ╚═ index.js
 ```

 Here, `build.js` will be a standalone build script.
-Don't balk at the glue code; some things are better in user code.
+Don't balk at the glue code; Papyre is not for useless 1-liner demos.

 ```js
 'use strict'